The Ruler of Sharjah directs the disbursement of 50,000 dirhams to each family residing in accommodation centers and hotels in the emirate

-His Highness Sheikh Dr. Sultan bin Muhammad Al Qasimi, Supreme Council Member and Ruler of Sharjah, directed the disbursement of 50,000 dirhams to each family residing in the accommodation centers and hotels in the emirate, which were affected by the weather, to help them return to their homes safely and quickly, as stated by the official account of the government’s media office.
-Sharjah via the social networking site “Twitter”.
+His Highness Sheikh Dr. Sultan bin Muhammad Al Qasimi, Supreme Council Member and Ruler of Sharjah, directed the disbursement of 50,000 dirhams to each family residing in the accommodation centers and hotels in the emirate, which were affected by the weather, to help them return to their homes safely and quickly, as stated by the official account of the office.
+Media spokesperson for the Government of Sharjah via the social networking site “Twitter”.

 Follow our latest local and sports news and the latest political and economic developments via Google news